pyeve/eve/docs/tutorials/account_management.rst

 Optionally, you might want to return the tokens with the response.
 Truth be told, this isn't a very good idea.
 You generally want to send access information out-of-band, with an email for example.
-However we're assuming that we are on SSL, and there are cases where sending the auth token right away just makes sense, like when the client is a mobile application and we want the user to use the service right away.
+However we're assuming that we are on SSL, and there are cases where sending the auth token just makes sense, like when the client is a mobile application and we want the user to use the service right away.

-Normally, only automatically handled fields (``ID_FIELD``, ``LAST_UPDATED``, ``DATE_CREATED``, ``etag``) are included with POST response payloads.
+Normally only automatically handled fields (``ID_FIELD``, ``LAST_UPDATED``, ``DATE_CREATED``, ``etag``) are included with POST response payloads.
-Fortunately there's a dedicated setting for allowing additional fields in responses, which is ``EXTRA_RESPONSE_FIELDS``, with its local, endpoint level overridable ``extra_response_fields``.
-All we need to do is update our endpoint defintion accordingly:
+Fortunately there's a setting which allows  us to inject additional fields in responses, and that is ``EXTRA_RESPONSE_FIELDS``, with its endpoint-level equivalent, ``extra_response_fields``.
+All we need to do is update our endpoint definition accordingly:

 .. code-block:: python
    :emphasize-lines: 19